Children of the Red King: Unendowed characters

 Amy Bone is Charlie's mother.
 She is married to Lyell Bone, who is presumed dead for most of the series.
-She lives with mother, Maisie, her mother-in-law Grandma Bone, and her son Charlie.
+She lives with her mother, Maisie, her mother-in-law Grandma Bone, and her son Charlie.
 She is also descended from the Welsh magician, Mathonwy.
 She works at a greengrocer and is not endowed.

 Lyell Bone is the husband of Amy Bone and the son of Grizelda Yewbeam and Montague Bone.
 Lyell disappeared after "breaking the rules"; he was looked down on for marrying Amy Bone because she wasn't endowed.
 Charlie was told that he was in a car accident, and that he drove into a quarry.
 In reality, Lyell was hypnotised by Manfred Bloor.
 Lyell is not endowed; however he is a very talented musician, especially in piano and the organ.
 In book 8, it is revealed that he is the heir to Bloor's Academy.
 Also, he and Charlie are the only two children of the Red King that are descendants of Borlath, Amadis, and Amoret.

 Benjamin Brown is one of Charlie's best friends and lives across the street from him at number 12 Filbert Street.
 He has no endowment.
 He has a dog called Runner Bean.

 Fidelio Gunn is not endowed, but is an excellent musician.
 He comes from a family of musicians and owns a deaf cat.
 He is one of Charlie's most loyal and best friends.

 Julia Ingledew is the owner of Ingledew's Bookstore and is Emma Tolly's aunt.
 She has a relationship with Paton Yewbeam and marries him at the end of the last book.

 Maisie Jones is Amy Bone's mother and descendant of Mathonwy, the Welsh magician and friend to the Red King.

 Onoria Onimous, Orvil Onimous' wife and owner of the Pets Cafe, has a great love for animals.

 Orvil Onimous is the husband of Onoria Onimous and co-owner of the Pets Cafe.
 Also is an expert on the Red King and his history.
 He and his wife help Charlie and his friends in every way they can.
 Orvil was also almost killed by his doorman Norton Cross while he was cycling with his wife.

 Grizelda Yewbeam is Lyell Bone's mother and Charlie Bone's grandmother.
 She is sister to Eustacia, Venetia, Lucretia and Paton Yewbeam.
 She is daughter to James Yewbeam and Solange Sourzac Yewbeam.
 She has no endowment.
 Although related to Charlie, she and her sisters, in league with the Bloors, are constantly trying to thwart him.

 Lucretia Yewbeam is the eldest of Charlie's great-aunts and the younger sister of Grandma Bone.
 She is unendowed, but is just as nasty as her sisters.
 When her mother died under mysterious circumstances in Yewbeam castle, Lucretia and her sisters stayed and lived with Yolanda.
 She is the matron of Bloor's Academy.